 So this is just my interpretation.

-Because once he's been determined to be a cartel head, as opposed to a legitimate head of state, they can just take him out.
+My interpretation is Maduro knows he has no chance of survival because once he's been determined to be a cartel head, as opposed to a legitimate head of state, they can just take him out.

 And they know that Trump is someone who won't hesitate to take out a terrorist head or the head of the cartel.

-So Maduro is probably saying, okay, I got you know, I got four weeks to stay alive, basically.
+So Maduro is probably saying, okay, I got, you know, I got four weeks to stay alive, basically.

 Because I'm pretty sure that they would do a decapitation strike.